-Small multi-family - which includes 2 -4-unit buildings and duplexes
+Small multi-family - which includes 2 -4 unit buildings and duplexes.

 This report is limited to the study and analysis of single-family residential properties.
-The single-family residential market includes:
+The single-family residential market includes urban, suburban, and rural submarkets.

-Urban, Suburban and Rural sub-markets.
 These are identified as 27 recognized communities that are made up of 168 Census Block Groups.
-The communities have been classified as Rural, Urban or Suburban by the Assessor's office.
+The communities have been classified as rural, urban, or suburban by the Assessor's Office.
 These communities present a great deal of variation within them.
-For example, all of East Buncombe is not Rural, as it includes the town of Black Rock.
-A more granular approach to classification of sub-markets as Rural, Suburban or Urban based on Census Block Groups would be more effective.
+For example, all of East Buncombe is not rural, as it includes the town of Black Rock.

-Recommendation: Make the classification of Rural, Suburban or Urban based on Census Block Groups instead of Communities
+Recommendation: Make the classification of rural, suburban, or urban based on Census Block Groups instead of Communities.